tylertitsworth/5th-age-srd/Classes/Druid.md

 #### Combat reconnaissance

-Once per full recovery (5th level: twice; 8th level: three times), when you roll initiative, make a skill check and gain a benefit based on the result.
-You need to achieve at least a normal difficulty check (DC 15 at adventurer tier; 20 at champion; 25 at epic) to gain any benefits.
+Once per full recovery, twice at champion tier, and three times), when you roll initiative, make a skill check and gain a benefit based on the result.
+You need to achieve at least a normal difficulty check (DC 15 at adventurer tier; 20 at champion; 25 at epic at epic tier. to gain any benefits.
 For every 5 points you beat the DC, you gain the next higher benefit, plus any lower ones.

 _Failure:_ Nothing came of your scouting.